-Whether you prefer pedal power or horsepower, the biking in New Hampshire’s North Country is unbeatable.
-The roads in the Great North Woods regions of New Hampshire and Vermont are amazing to ride, plus they come accompanied with beautiful views.
+Whether you prefer pedal power or horsepower, the biking in northern New Hampshire and northeastern Vermont is unbeatable.
+The roads in the Great North Woods region are amazing to ride, plus they come accompanied with beautiful views.
 This area offers magnificent mountain views, glistening lakes and ponds and a variety of terrain.
 It is simply freeing to just ride!

 The sale of International Paper Corporation’s Pittsburg holdings has created a unique situation for mountain biking in our northernmost town.
 In order to preserve northern New Hampshire’s natural beauty as well as retain access for the sporting public, a conservation easement was created involving the state of New Hampshire and a private timber corporation.
 The easement was created to ensure recreational opportunities for future generations and to maintain an active forest economy.